sublimeS0/etqw-lan-setup/README.md

 4. If hosting, copy `server-configs/` and `server-start-scripts/` into local game root folder.

-5. Start the server by running the desired `.bat` file in `server-start-scripts/`.

-6. Keep the Strogg hands off your oil.
+5. Keep the Strogg hands off your oil.

 ## Start a LAN server

-1. Select and run any of the server start batch files from `server-start-scripts/`.
-You may need to run as administrator.
+1. From the root directory, run `serverlauncher.exe`.

+2. In the top left, go to *File > Open*.

+3. In the file menu that opens, select a `.sprofile` from the `server-configs/` directory.

+4. Make any desired to the rules.

+5. Click *Start Server*.

+The server will now show under the *Play on LAN* server list in game.

 ## Create your own campaigns